tcorbettclark/website-src/README.md

 ## TODO

+* Find a link to the PDF for my "Choosing an appropriate model for novelty detection" paper.
 * Select better font e.g. to spectral google font.
 See also <https://design.google/library/choosing-web-fonts-beginners-guide/>
 * Add Google analytics
 * Add disqus support